Mrbelmajdoub/SE-NOTES/README.md

 T110: 16 of C 3D
 > 3D of grace to return and complete what is left for its time consumption.
 - instead of time blocking i will work on all time basis for now because of incosistancy of my schedule.
+> forgot about chronology when setting tasks, added at 30s.